kan-fu/gpx2kml/README.md

 # gpx2kml
-A python library to convert gpx files exported from Runkeeper to kml.
+This is a library to combine gpx files exported from runkeeper.com to kml files.